Why Do I Wake Up Sweaty in a Cold Room?

 Most comforters are designed to trap warmth — and when they trap warmth, they also trap humidity.
 Once moisture vapor builds up inside the bedding, it condenses into sweat.

 To stop waking up damp, you don't need a thinner blanket.
 You need insulation that releases humidity continuously instead of sealing it in.
-Wool comforters are built specifically for this — it's why they're the default solution for people who wake up damp regardless of room temperature.
+Wool comforters are built with this in mind, which is why many people who wake up damp regardless of room temperature find they help.

 Too Hot Under the Blanket — Too Cold Without It?